A.S. Johnson

-Arulanandham Solomon Johnson (1899 – 1972) was the first Indian Psychiatrist.
-He received his BA from University of Madras in 1917, and completed his MBBS from Madras Medical College in 1922.
-He went on to pursue MD from University of Edinburgh and was the first doctor from South India to become a member of Membership of the Royal Colleges of Physicians of the United Kingdom and Membership of the Royal Colleges of Physicians of the United Kingdom.
-He also co-founded the Indian Psychiatric Society in 1947 in Delhi.
+Arulanandham Solomon Johnson (1899–1972) was the first Indian psychiatrist.
+He completed a BA at University of Madras in 1917, and completed a MBBS at Madras Medical College in 1922.
+His MD was completed at University of Edinburgh, the first doctor from South India to become a member of Royal Colleges of Physicians of the United Kingdom.
+He co-founded in Delhi the Indian Psychiatric Society in 1947.